 Construction

-There’s been a bunch of construction outside our house of late.
-Some sort of rainwater irrigation project by the city of Austin that is set to take two years to complete.
-The beeeeeps of machinery in R and thuds of jackhammers vs. rock have become the new background noise to life.
-By mid Jan the presence of the crew working the perimeter of our house began to feel like a drag.
-Especially because Sajan’s nursery is the room closest to the street where all the noise is, waking him up mid nap.
-The workers are here M-F, and even Saturdays as early as 7:30 AM.
+There’s been a bunch of construction outside our house.
+A large rainwater irrigation project by the city of Austin, set to take two years to finish.
+The beeps of machines in R and wake us up as early as 7:30 AM, M-S. By mid January the presence of the crew working the perimeter of our house was a huge drag.
+And because Sajan’s nursery is the room closest to the street, the noise would wake him up.

-Somewhere in the middle of January, Pranitha had the great idea of letting Sajan watch the construction from his room’s window.
+Somewhere in the middle of month, Pranitha had the fantastic idea of letting Sajan watch the construction from his room’s window.
 It was a hit, made better a few days later when we brought up the “throne” he received from Titi this Christmas.
 Suddenly this became a new core activity: construction watching.

 Luka